fareedfauzi/fareedfauzi.github.io/_posts/2021-01-06-Maldoc-notes-cheatsheet.md

 Use **ViperMonkey** to emulate the VBA.
 Vmonkey is a VBA Emulation engine written in Python, designed to analyze and deobfuscate malicious VBA Macros contained in Microsoft Office files.

     remnux@remnux:~/Desktop$ vmonkey macro-sample.xls

-    Pcode (if macro destroy)
+# Pcode (if macro was destroyed)
-    Use pcodedmp to disassemble p-code macro code from filename.doc remnux@remnux:~/Desktop$ pcodedmp macro-sample.xls -d
+Use pcodedmp to disassemble p-code macro code from filename.doc

+    remnux@remnux:~/Desktop$ pcodedmp macro-sample.xls -d
     Processing file: macro-sample.xls
     ===============================================================================